 Moreover, Yunicorn records in 1080p but lacks 2K shooting, which is disappointing as some handsets in its price range offer the higher-resolution recording feature.
 While shooting in normal and HDR modes, we witnessed concerning amount delay in processing of photos, which shouldn't be the case for a smartphone with its specs.

-As for the camera's UI, users are treated with a slightly different interface.
+As for the camera's UI, users are treated with a slightly different interface and the options can be tricky for some.
 The capture and video recording buttons are clubbed in a pill shaped box with settings and gallery access found on the either side.
 At the top of the camera UI, there's quick access to Panorama, PIP mode, which includes the shooter in a rear-camera shot, and normal mode.
 The selfie camera, flash and HDR options are arranged vertically just above the gallery access at the lower right hand side (in portrait mode).

-The camera keeps Yunicorn from earning a flagship title.
+The blundering camera keeps Yunicorn from earning a flagship title.

 YU Yunicorn was launched with a pretty impressive spec-sheet.
 Powered by a 1.8GHz MediaTek Helio P10 octa-core processor, combined with 4GB RAM, Yunicorn is bound to do wonders.
 During our review, we found the handset to seamlessly handle multiple tasks with ease.
 But there are some kinks that YU needs to work out.